Vapor Trail: Hyper Offence Formation

 |Number of players: 1-2|

-Some levels, such as the first level, have a form of depth; certain enemies, like tanks, are on the ground and you cannot get hurt by running into them (though their missiles can hurt you), while running into other jets will hurt you.
+Some levels, such as the first level, have a form of depth; certain enemies, like tanks, are on the ground.
+The player can fly over them harmlessly, though their missiles can attack the player.

 Aside from the expected and unavoidable graphical and sound differences, there are some other differences compared to the arcade version

-- The final boss is missing one attack phase before the cockpit section gets sepparated
+- The final boss is missing one attack phase before the cockpit section gets separated.

 |Language||Localised Name||English Translation|